Category Archives: members

 She has performed with, directed and produced for several improv troupes around the Kansas City area, including working on the Kansas City Improv Festival.
 Maggie has performed in several WIT shows in 2013, including Micetro, Improv Lounge and The Young and the WITless 7.

-She authors Mega Maggie’s Improv Party, a blog chronicling her experiences as an improviser.
+She authored Mega Maggie’s Improv Party, a blog chronicling her experiences as an improviser.
 Maggie loves karaoke and is an undefeated rap battle champion.